muskanjain72/c-shell/README.md

 - Sequential ';':
     - The parser breaks the input into `cmd_group`s separated by `;` and executes them in order.
 	- The shell waits for each `cmd_group` (full pipeline) to finish before starting the next one.
+	- If a command fails to execute, the shell continue executing the subsequent commands.
 	- The shell prompt is shown only after all commands in the sequence have finished.

 - Background `&` :
     - run a command in background;